Mohsen Nabavi

-Mohsen Nabavi (محسن نبوی; born 2 August 1979 in Shiraz) is an Iranian Director, Scriptwriter, and Actor.
+Mohsen Nabavi (محسن نبوی; born 2 August 1979 in Shiraz) is an Iranian-Canadian director, scriptwriter, and actor.

 He started his work by making short narrative film entitled "These Days" for Iranian Young Cinema Society (IYCS).
 He has also written for several movie newspapers and magazines like 'Banifilm' and 'Shortfilmnews'.

 He has won numerous awards from national and international film festivals for short film "Save me", such as "Best Drama" at 'Global Short Film Awards', Kuala Lumpur, Savigliano, Greenmotion.